 ASD-N is seeking applicants for day-to-day supply teaching positions.
 Both certified teachers and local permits will be considered.
-Local permits should have a minimum requirement of four years post-secondary education.
+Local permits should have a minimum requirement of two years post-secondary education.
 However, candidates with less education will be considered and are welcome to apply.
-Applicants are invited to send a request to firstname.lastname@example.org for an application.